Clinical Assistant Professor of Epidemiology

-Prior to joining NYU, Emily conducted health economics outcomes research on various health conditions at a consulting firm and worked as an epidemiologist at the New York City Department of Health and Mental Hygiene in the Bureau of Adult Mental Health.
-In this role, she conducted surveillance of psychological distress, serious mental illness, and psychiatric hospitalization among New Yorkers and assisted in designing and implementing a study of patients recently hospitalized for psychiatric illness and a rapid assessment of the burden of mental health conditions following Hurricane Sandy.
+Prior to joining NYU, Dr. Goldmann conducted health economics outcomes research on various health conditions at a consulting firm and worked as an epidemiologist at the New York City Department of Health and Mental Hygiene in the Bureau of Adult Mental Health.
+In this role, she conducted surveillance of psychological distress, serious mental illness and psychiatric hospitalization among New Yorkers; assisted in designing and implementing a needs assessment of patients recently hospitalized for psychiatric illness; and helped lead a rapid assessment of the burden of mental health conditions following Hurricane Sandy.
 Dr. Goldmann received the NYU GPH Excellence in Public Health Faculty Award for the academic year 2016-2017.